WillHTam/electron-note-app/readme.md

 - See the mood of your text (click the mood to see the exact rating integer)

 ---
-- How to Start & Compile
+### How to Start & Compile
  1) Install dependencies with 'yarn'
  2) Test with 'npm start'
  3) If compiling app with Electron-Packager, please add `--icon "./electron-note-app/wombat.icns`

+---
+### Coming Soon:
+- Conversion to React?
+- More features ?
+- Different color scheme?